ckunakom/smule-song-list/README.md

 Get a list of songs (and more) you recorded together with your favorite Smulean~
 ![all_songs](Images/all_songs_table.PNG)

+### Update 14-FEB-2023:
+⛔ As of 2023, Smule team seems to have truncated the data you can get from that URL string <i>(understandable)</i> and the information on the recordings are only limited to the channel's favorite page.

 ### Update 4-MAY-2022:
 - Quick solution for dealing with 🫖 418 response code (scroll down to LIMITATIONS & WORK-AROUND section!)
 - Updated data extraction code to be more concise.
 Also added `print` statement here and there to keep track of what is going on in the loop.